exonum/exonum-doc/src/advanced/consensus/requests.md

 ## Assumptions and definitions

+!!! note
+    In the following description, +2/3 means more than two thirds of the validators number.

 Receiving a message from the node gives us the opportunity to learn certain information about the state of the node, if the node is not Byzantine: